-NO HOPE Productions was founded by TIM AUMILLER and SCOTT SCHNEIDER in the fall of 2003 with the debut of their darkly comic musical, DOSE ! –produced in the East Village at the Kraine Theatre.
-Since, they have presented more than a dozen evenings of new music including two sold out shows at the legendary Joe’s Pub – Siren/Kings In Concert and their anniversary celebration Pulling The Plug: a decade of NO HOPE .
-Their musical Hello, My Name Is Billy, was a FringeNYC award winner and a Backstage “Critic’s Pick.”
-Hailed as a “rocking new musical,” BILLY ran for six weeks at the Duplex and The Slipper Room in the spring of 2010 before its 2011 FringeNYC run at Le Poisson Rouge.
-NO HOPE has produced four other original FringeNYC selections: angel/buddy ; Flight (also a Backstage “Critic’s Pick), Over and Over (a Fringe Encore Series selection) and the critically lauded Luke Nicholas (4 stars from Time Out).
-Their song “Fools Like You” was featured in the 2014 award-winning documentary Actress.
-That same year New York Theatre Barn presented selections from their upcoming musical Teach Me To Sing.
-In 2015, they released The NO HOPE Songbook Volume I: 2003-2013.
-Their song “So Many Reasons” was nominated for a 2017 MAC Award and in the spring, they presented a reading of their latest musical, All Fall Down, written with collaborator Bizzy Coy.
-Their first music video for their original song “Evolution” performed by SIREN was recorded and filmed in 2016 and will be released in Fall 2017.
+Tim Aumiller and Scott Schneider began writing and producing in the fall of 2003, the year they founded NO HOPE and debuted their first full length musical, DOSE!.
+Since, they have written four more full-length musicals and presented more than a dozen evenings of new music including two sold out shows at the legendary Joe’s Pub – Siren/Kings In Concert and their anniversary celebration Pulling The Plug: a decade of NO HOPE.
+Hello, My Name Is Billy was a FringeNYC award winner and a Backstage “Critic’s Pick.”
+Hailed as a “rocking new musical,” BILLY ran downtown for six weeks in the spring of 2010 before its 2011 FringeNYC run at Le Poisson Rouge.
+NO HOPE has produced four other original FringeNYC selections: angel/buddy; Flight (also a Backstage “Critic’s Pick"), Over and Over (a Fringe Encore Series selection) and the critically lauded Luke Nicholas (4 stars from Time Out).
+They have been invited to participate in several developmental workshops including New York Theatre Barn’s New Works Series and IN THE WORKS (Honeck/Moss Productions), and have performed twice in the year-end gala at The Duplex Cabaret Theatre.
+On film, their song “Fools Like You” was featured in the award-winning documentary Actress and their first music video for “Evolution” featuring Siren was released in the Fall of 2017.
+Sheet music for their compositions is available through The NO HOPE Songbook Volume I: 2003-2013 (published by Scissortail Press), which includes their MAC Award nominated song “So Many Reasons.”

 TIM AUMILLER originally hails from southwest Kansas where his first foray into theatre was directing A Charlie Brown Christmas during 2nd grade recess at St. Anthony’s Elementary School.
 He has worked at the Cleveland Play House with Pavel Dobrusky, The King’s Head Theatre in London, The Monomoy Theatre on Cape Cod, Kansas State University and at both the Contemporary American Theatre Festival and Shepherd College in Shepherdstown, WV.
 As a playwright, his work first appeared on several stages at KSU in Goin’ Places, balance and The Birth Rite.
 In addition to the many NO HOPE projects, he has directed several other off-off Broadway endeavors including: male homosexual in america (which he also wrote) and Electra Speaks at manhattantheatresource, After Hours at the Zipper, and Letters to Harriet Tubman at Urban Stages.
 His short play relief was selected as part of the Homogenius Festival in June 2004.
 His plays tapping the soul and TEMPLE were also seen at manhattantheatresource and presented by long time friend Laura Camien and Bridge Club Productions.
 Tim received his BA in Theatre from KSU and an MFA in Directing from Ohio University.
 He is currently the Director of Casting and Training for the international theatre organization Blue Man Group.